Justice for Khojaly

 In the weeks following the massacre, Western media unveiled to the world the chilling details of the night, where 613 civilians, including women and children, were exterminated by the invading Armenian Armed Forces, aided by the Russian 366th Motor Rifle Regiment.

-613 villagers were massacred in an offensive against the civilian town of Khojaly.
-Amongst those who were killed: 106 women, 63 children, 70 elderly people.
+Try to imagine the scale of this vicious massacre against innocents.
+613 Azerbaijani villagers were massacred in an offensive against the town of Khojaly.
+Amongst those who were killed were 106 women, 63 childrenm, and 70 elderly people.
 1275 people were taken hostage.
-150 are still missing after 30 years.
-8 families were entirely wiped out.
+150 are still missing after three decades.
+Eight families were entirely wiped out.
 130 children lost one parent.
 25 children lost both parents.

 Ultimately, Armenian forces ended up ethnically cleansing almost 700,000 Azerbaijanis out of their homes in Karabakh and occupying the region, despite the 4 UN Security Council resolutions demanding their “immediate withdrawal out of the occupied territories of Azerbaijan."